Saraj05/alx-pre_course/README.md

-Read me file has been updated
+Read me has been updated